Mugen-Builders/machine-asset-tools/README.md

 The ledger uses an internal uint32 for the identification of the account and the assets.
 If enabled, every time you try to retrieve an asset or account that is not on the storage it creates a new one.

 You can create an account without any account id, so it will never be mapped to any external identifier.
-You can also create an account with a an ether address or a 32-byte string, so it will be mapped to an external identifier.
+You can also create an account with a an ether address, so it will be mapped to an external identifier, or a 32-byte string.
 Note that only accounts defined by ether addresses should be able to withdraw assets from the application.

-The asset model defines a single model for all kinds of assets: it either has token address, token address and token id, or no token address and token id, and it always may have any amount.
+The asset model defines a single model for all kinds of assets: it either has token address, token address and token id, or no token address and token id.
+Furthermore, the asset always may have any amount.
 In that sense, the differences between Ether, Erc20, Erc721, and Erc1155 are implemented on how you define the asset.

-We invite you to explore the [ledger's](/include/libcma/ledger.h) function definitions and structs, the [sample application](/sample_apps/wallet_app/app.cpp), and the [tests](/tests/ledger.c).
+Explore the [ledger's](/include/libcma/ledger.h) to learn the function definitions and structs, the [sample application](/sample_apps/wallet_app/app.cpp), and the [tests](/tests/ledger.c) to see it in use.

 ## Reference